GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Results

 \subsubsection{Analysis of Group Behavior Distribution}

-We evaluated the impact of different sociogram weight combinations on group behavior predictions.
-Multiple configurations were tested, ranging from equal weighting to skewed distributions where one interaction type is emphasized.
-For example, the conversation-focused setup assigns 0.5 weight to conversation and 0.25 to others, while balanced setups like conversation-proximity (0.4 each, 0.2 for shared attention) explore dual-context effects.
-In~\autoref{fig:dist-group-level}, the label distribution shows how weighting affects dominant group behaviors.
-Conversation-focused setups produced more cohesive groups, while balanced configurations (e.g., Conv-Prox, Conv-Att) showed varied behaviors, supporting diverse group interactions.
-In~\autoref{fig:group-label-average-score}, it highlights average scores by configuration, with conversation and proximity-focused setups showing higher cohesive scores.
-Prox-Att configurations indicated increased competitiveness but did not dominate, suggesting that while competitiveness is measurable, it is not the primary behavior.
-In~\autoref{fig:group_label_heatmap}, we visually map where each group behavior is most prevalent across configurations.
-The intensity of each cell reflects the strength of each group's behavior.
-Overall, the heatmap confirms that configuration choices significantly affect which group states are most visible (measurable), guiding adjustments to focus on specific interaction goals.
+We evaluated the impact of different sociogram weight combinations on group behavior predictions, testing configurations ranging from equal weighting to skewed distributions emphasizing specific interaction types.
+For example, a conversation-focused setup assigned 0.5 weight to conversation and 0.25 to others, while balanced setups like conversation-proximity (0.4 each, 0.2 for shared attention) explored dual-context effects. \autoref{fig:group_label_heatmap} visually maps the prevalence of each group's behavior across configurations, with cell intensity reflecting the strength of each group's behavior.
+The results confirm that configuration choices influence which group states emerge as dominant.
+Shared attention-focused setups led to more competitive groups, while proximity-emphasized configurations showed increased cohesiveness, though not dominantly.
+Balanced configurations generally behaved similarly to the baseline configurations.
+The results confirm that weighting choices shape dominant group states.
+See \autoref{fig:dist-group-level} and \autoref{fig:group-label-average-score} in Appendix~\ref{sec:appx:group-behvaior-distrbution} for label distributions and score variations, showing how interaction influences group dynamics and guiding model optimization.